 Project topics are individualized based on career goals and personal interests rather than a predetermined list of projects.
 In addition to a half day a week, residents in project-based tracks are scheduled 1-2 blocks annually to work on their projects.

 - Community Health and Advocacy Resident Education (CARE): This program is a national model in training residents in community-level advocacy.
 Residents partner with community-based organizations, acquire skills for initiating, sustaining, and evaluating community projects, and enhance communication and leadership skills.
 Fondly referred to as the “mini MPH,” the track includes a required 2-week block early in second year to jump start skills and project initiation while earning MPH credit, if desired.

-- Global CARE: Similar to CARE, this track focuses on community-based global projects rather than medical tourism.
-Track participants attend the CARE 2-week block (see above) and have 4 weeks for travel abroad in their third year.
+- Global CARE: As with CARE, this track focuses on community-based global projects rather than medical tourism.
+Track participants have 4 weeks for travel abroad in their third year.

-- Medical Educator: Residents will incorporate basic educational theory, acquire and practice novel teaching techniques, and develop a medical education-focused project.
-Track participants have a 2-week block annually.
+- Medical Educator: Residents incorporate basic educational theory, acquire and practice novel teaching techniques, and develop a medical education-focused project.

-- Research: Residents will develop and/or refine research skills and enhance presentation and communication skills.
-The track includes a required 2-week block early in second year to jump start skills and project initiation.
-A second block occurs during the second year with two 2-week blocks in the third year.
-Residents have access to research expertise regarding IRB submissions and statistics, and there is funding for 1st author presentations at conferences.
-Faculty mentors can span the entirety of the University of Rochester from the medical center to undergraduate and graduate schools.
+- Research: Whether new or experienced in research, projects span the gamut of bench, translational, and clinical work.
+Residents develop and/or refine research skills and enhance presentation and communication skills.
+There are 4 weeks of protected time annually including a required 2-week block early in second year to jump start skills and project initiation.
+Residents have access to faculty expertise across the University of Rochester, IRB submission and statistics guidance, and funding for 1st author presentations at conferences.